 Intra oral cameras also enable our practice to save your images in our office computer to provide a permanent record of treatments.
 These images can be printed for you, other specialists, and your lab or insurance companies.

 The Sirona XG3D, a 3D x-ray scan, gives us a detailed three-dimensional view of the teeth and jaws.
-This information is vital in comprehensive diagnosis, guided implant planning and placement, sleep apnea and root canals.
+This information is vital in comprehensive diagnosis, guided implant planning and placement, sleep apnea and non-surgical root canals.
 A single scan is all that is required to provide all of the clinical views necessary for making informed diagnoses and confident treatment plans from start to finish.

 - Fast and accurate diagnosis provides certainty in treatment of uncommon conditions